jrbing/ps-voodoo/README.md

 VooDoo
 ===========

-VooDoo is a command line application to help automate some PeopleSoft administration activities.
-I originally wrote it as a way to automate migration of PeopleSoft projects between environments, but it has since been expanded to include additional functionality.
+VooDoo is a command line application to help automate some PeopleSoft administration activities that are typically performed locally.
+It was originally written as a way to automate migration of PeopleSoft projects between environments, but it has since been expanded to include additional functionality.

 Features
 --------

+* Generate HTML compare reports for projects
+* Migrate projects between databases
+* Build project definitions
+* Run Application Engine programs locally
-* TODO
+* Run SQR's locally

 Requirements
 ------------